MITCHCABRERA/CoffeeShop/README.md

 ## Technologies Used

 - HTML5, CSS3 (+ any frameworks used, e.g. Bootstrap, or custom CSS)
-- JavaScript (for interactivity, forms)
+- JavaScript (for interactivity, forms)- Upcoming enhancements
 - Optional backend (for Admin / data storage) – could be PHP, Node.js, or a static site with JSON.
 - Deployment via GitHub Pages